-Indicators Very strong evidence skill is present 5-4 Moderate evidence skill is present 3-2 Strong evidence skill is not present 1-0 Points Earned Weight Total Score Oral Communica ition 300 possible points A. Examples Examples are vivid, precise and clearly explained.
+Oral Commun Oral Communication - 600 points Indicators Very strong evidence skill is present 5-4 Moderate evidence skill is present 3-2 Strong evidence skill is not present 1-0 Points Earned Weight Total Score A. Examples Examples are vivid, precise and clearly explained.
 Examples are original, logical and relevant.
 Examples are usually concrete, sometimes needs clarification.
 Examples are effective, but need more originality or thought.
 Examples are abstract or not clearly defined.
-Examples are sometimes confusing, leaving the listeners with questions. x 10 pomis B. Speaking without hesitation Speaks very articulately without hesitation.
+Examples are sometimes confusing, leaving the listeners with questions.
+X 10 B. Speaking without hesitation Speaks very articulately without hesitation.
 Never has the need for unnecessary pauses or hesitation when speaking.
 Speaks articulately, but sometimes hesitates.
 Occasionally has the need for a long pause or moderate hesitation when speaking.
-Speaks articulately, but frequently hesitates.
-Frequently hesitates or has long, awkward pauses while speaking. x 10 C. Tone Appropriate tone is consistent.
+Speaks articulately, but frequently hesitates. • Frequently hesitates or has long, awkward pauses while speaking.
+X 15 C. Tone Appropriate tone is consistent.
 Speaks at the right pace to be clear.
 Pronunciation of words is very clear and intent is apparent.
 Appropriate tone is usually consistent.
 Speaks at the right pace most of the time, but shows some nervousness.
 Pronunciation of words is usually clear, sometimes vague.
 Has difficulty using an appropriate tone.
 Pace is too fast; nervous.
-Pronunciation of words is difficult to understand; unclear. x 10 D. Being detail oriented Is able to stay fully detail oriented.
-Always provides details which support the issue; is well organized.
-Is mostly good at being detail oriented.
+Pronunciation of words is difficult to understand; unclear.
+X 15 D. Being detail- oriented Is able to stay fully detail- oriented. • Always provides details which support the issue; is well organized.
+Is mostly good at being detail-oriented.
 Usually provides details which are supportive of the issue; displays good organizational skills.
-Has difficulty being detail oriented.
-Sometimes overlooks details that could be very beneficial to the issue; lacks organization. x 10 E. Command of Audience Speaker uses power of presentation to engage and captivate the audience with the message of the speech.
-Speaker presents speech as mere repeating of facts and speech comes across as a report Speaker bores the audience with lack of enthusiasm and power to deliver the speech. x 10 F. Connect and articulate facts and issues Exemplary in connecting facts and issues and articulating how they impact the issue locally and globally.
+Has difficulty being detail- oriented. • Sometimes overlooks details that could be very beneficial to the issue; lacks organiza- tion.
+X 20 E. Connecting and articulating facts and issues Exemplary in connecting facts and issues and articulating how they impact the issue locally and globally.
 Possesses a strong knowledge base and is able to effectively articulate information regarding related facts and current issues.
-Sufficient in connecting facts and issues and articulating how they impact the issue locally and globally.
-Possesses a good knowledge base and is able to, for the most part, articulate information regarding related facts and current issues.
-Has difficulty with connecting facts and issues and articulating how they impact the issue locally and globally.
-Possesses some knowledge base but is unable to articulate information regarding related facts and current issues. x 10 Non-verbal Com 200 possible points A. Attention (eye contact) Eye contact constantly used as an effective connection.
-Constantly looks at the entire audience (90-100% of the time).
-Eye contact is mostly effective and consistent.
-Mostly looks around the audience (60-80% of the time).
-Eye contact does not always allow connection with the speaker.
-Occasionally looks at someone or some groups (less than 50% of the time). x 10 point B. Mannerisms Does not have distracting manner- isms that affect effectiveness.
-No nervous habits. manner- Sometimes has distracting Have mannerisms that pull from x 10 C. Gestures Gestures are purposeful and effective.
-Hand motions are expressive and used to emphasize talking points.
-Great posture (confident) with positive body language.
-Usually uses purposeful gestures.
-Hands are sometimes used to express or emphasize.
-Occasionally slumps; sometimes negative body language.
-Occasionally gestures are used effectively.
-Hands are not used to emphasize talking points; hand motions are sometimes distracting.
-Lacks positive body language; slumps. x 10 D. Well-poised Is extremely well-poised.
-Poised and in control at all times.
-Usually is well-poised.
-Poised and in control most of the time; rarely loses composure.
-Isn't always well-poised.
-Sometimes seems to lose composure. x 10 TOTAL
+Sufficient in connecting facts and issues and articulating how they impact the issue locally and globally. • Possesses a good knowledge base and is able to, for the most part, articulate information regarding related facts and current issues.
+Has difficulty with connecting facts and issues and articulating how they impact the issue locally and globally. • Possesses some knowledge base but is unable to articulate information regarding related facts and current issues.
+X 20 F. Speaking unrehearsed (questions & answers) Speaks unrehearsed with comfort and ease.
+Is able to speak quickly with organized thoughts and concise answers.
+Speaks unrehearsed most- ly with comfort and ease, but sometimes seems nervous or unsure.
+Is able to speak ef- fectively, has to stop and think and some- times gets off focus.
+Shows nervousness or seems unprepared when speaking unrehearsed. • Seems to ramble or speaks before thinking.
+X 40